“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 We've all seen the adverts.
 We all know the major payday loan companies.
 We're all aware that the loans come with four-digit interest rates.
 But it's not until you hear the story, warts and all, of someone with payday loan debt, that you can fully understand the dangers that they pose.

-Danny Cheetham first took out a payday loan when he 19 years old, studying at university.
+Danny Cheetham first took out a payday loan when he was 19 years old and studying at university.
 Just under five years, and several payday loans, later, Danny found himself in £26,000 of debt.

-Now 29, Danny is fortunately on the road to becoming debt-free.
-We got in touch with him to find out more about how his relationship with payday loans became so troublesome, and how he's managed to turn his life around.
+When we got in touch with him back in 2018, Danny was 29 and, fortunately, on the road to becoming debt-free.
+We spoke to him about how his relationship with payday loans became so troublesome, and how he'd managed to turn his life around.

 Taking out his first payday loans

 Danny's first experience with payday loans came in 2008, when he was just 19 years old.
-As a student at the University of Salford, Danny supplemented his Maintenance Loan with his income from two jobs.
+As a student at the University of Salford, Danny supplemented his Maintenance Loan with the income from two part-time jobs.

 I was always quite good with my money and had no debt at all at this point – except Student Finance, of course.